 There’s always a lot written about debts just after Christmas, but for many people the pain doesn’t start until a little later in the year.
 Spring is often when we’re not only still trying to pay off our festive debts, but we might also have put a summer holiday on our credit card, or have over-stretched ourselves trying to cover rising living costs.

-If you can clear your debts all in one go, great, if not, make a plan.
+If you can clear your debts all in one go, great, if not, start by making a plan.
 A good starting point is to work out a budget: it’s the best way to see how much money you can spare to start paying down your debts.
 A budget is simply a document that sets out how much money you have coming in, how much you have to spend on things like mortgage/rent, food, insurance etc and how much you have left over.
 Find out more in our guide How to make a budget and stick to it.

 It’s not the same as a budget, it’s just a note of money you spend, what you spend it on and when you spent it, so you can identify some of the money habits which are costing you the most.